mlld-lang/registry/README.md

 2. If no response, open an issue here
 3. For urgent issues, email security@mlld-lang.org

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Please:
+### Submission Requirements

-1. Read the guidelines above
+1. Module must add value to the ecosystem
-2. Ensure your module adds value
-3. Test thoroughly before submitting
+2. Code must be tested and documented
+3. No duplicates of existing functionality
-4. Be responsive to feedback
+4. Responsive to maintainer feedback
-5. Help review other submissions

-### Automated Processes
+### Automated Review

-The registry uses **autonomous LLM-powered governance**:

-1. **Automated Review**: Claude AI reviews all module submissions
+All submissions are reviewed by an LLM system that:
-2. **Quality Checks**: Validates structure, security, and usefulness
+- Validates structure and metadata
-3. **Auto-merge**: Approved modules are merged automatically
-4. **Registry Update**: `modules.json` updated immediately on merge
+- Checks for security issues
+- Assesses code quality
+- Auto-merges approved modules

 See [docs/LLM-REVIEW-SYSTEM.md](docs/LLM-REVIEW-SYSTEM.md) for details.